wazuh/wazuh-documentation/source/user-manual/registering/command-line-registration.rst

            ID: 001, Name: agent_1, IP: any

-3. Extract the agent's registration key using the agent's ID:
+3. Extract the Wazuh agent's registration key using the Wazuh agent's ID:

    .. code-block:: console